Help: I’m too scared to invest!

 We believe you should focus on your long-term financial objectives and make use of investment strategies that can help you ride out periods of short-term uncertainty.

-The values of investments have varied markedly in the last twelve months, leaving many clients worried about committing their hard-earned savings.
+The values of investments have varied markedly in the last two years, leaving many investors worried about committing their hard-earned savings.

 It is at times like this that many are tempted to keep their money on deposit until they feel more confident.